gafter/Toy-Incremental-Parser/README.md

 # Toy Incremental Parser

-This repository contains a toy recursive-descent parser for the language sketched in [issue #1](https://github.com/gafter/Toy-Incremental-Parser/issues/1).
+This repository contains a toy recursive-descent parser and interpreter for the language sketched in [issue #1](https://github.com/gafter/Toy-Incremental-Parser/issues/1).
 The parser implements incremental parsing using green/red tree separation and a "blender" that efficiently reuses unchanged portions of the syntax tree when the source text is modified.
+The interpreter executes programs with support for functions, variables, control flow, and runtime error handling.

 ## Project Layout

-- `ToyIncrementalParser/` – main library with syntax tree types, lexer, and parser.
+- `ToyIncrementalParser/` – main library with syntax tree types, lexer, parser, and interpreter.
-- `ToyIncrementalParser.Tests/` – xUnit tests that exercise successful parses, trivia handling, basic error recovery, and incremental parsing.
+  - `Syntax/` – syntax tree nodes (red and green), including full-fidelity parse tree with trivia
+  - `Parser/` – lexer, parser, and incremental parsing blender (`IncrementalSymbolStream`)
+  - `Interpreter/` – runtime interpreter that executes parsed programs
+  - `Text/` – text representation and change tracking (`Rope`, `TextChange`)
+- `ToyIncrementalParser.Tests/` – xUnit test suite (67+ tests) covering parsing, lexing, incremental parsing, interpreter execution, and text operations.
 - `Language.md` – reference document describing the grammar, tokens, trivia rules, and error handling.

 See `Language.md` for the complete grammar, token descriptions, trivia handling rules, and error-recovery strategy.

 ## Building and Testing

+This project targets .NET 8.0.
 Run the following commands from the repository root (set `DOTNET_ROOT`/`PATH` if necessary):

 ```bash
 dotnet build
 dotnet test
 ```

+The test suite includes comprehensive coverage of parsing, incremental parsing, interpreter execution, error recovery, and edge cases.

 ## Incremental Parsing Architecture